-Teaching strategies for this course consisted of lectures as well as paper-and-pencil exercises.
-The lecture material included a fascinating look into the concept of mathematical logic, sets, relation and ordering, functions, graphs, trees, languages and grammars, approximations of errors, roots of equations, interpolations and curve fittings, numerical differentiation and integration, and numerical solutions of ordinary differential equations.
-The paper-and-pencil exercises included classwork and homework assignments.
+Teaching strategies for this course consist of lectures as well as paper-and-pencil exercises.
+The lecture materials include a fascinating look into the concept of mathematical logic, sets, relation and ordering, functions, graphs, trees, languages and grammars, approximations of errors, roots of equations, interpolations and curve fittings, numerical differentiation and integration, and numerical solutions of ordinary differential equations.
+The paper-and-pencil exercises include classwork and homework assignments.